Observations of non complex organic molecules in the gas phase of the interstellar medium: Radiative and collisional excitation of molecules

 where $Q(T_{ex})$ is the partition function for an excitation temperature $T_{ex}$ and the index \textit{lowest} represents the lowest level associated to the molecule and its form (ortho, para, ...).
 Indeed, in the case of the water molecule, the lowest energy level for the para form is 0 K and 34.23 K for ortho. $E_u$ is the upper level of the transition compared to the ground level (different from zero when ortho, para or meta forms). \\ Combining Eq. \ref{eq:tau0} and Eq. \ref{eq:ntot}, we finally obtain:

 where $\tau_0$ is the opacity at the line centre, derived from the maximum intensity at the line peak emission (see Eq. \ref{eq:tbv}). \\ When the collision rate between molecules is high, $T_{ex}$ $\rightarrow$ $T_{b}$ $\rightarrow$ $T_{K}$.
-By choosing a column density such that $\tau$~$\gg$~1 at the line center, the line will therefore saturate, the temperature at the line center will become constant, and will result in a non-negligible line broadening (see Eq. \ref{eq:tbv}). \\ Figure \ref{fig:coopacity} presents the modelled line profiles of the $^{12}$CO molecule for transitions 1 $\rightarrow$ 0 and 2 $\rightarrow$ 1 at $T_{ex}$ = 20 K, FWHM = 1 km~s$^{-1}$, $\tau$ = 10 and $\tau$ = 0.5 at the line center.
-We assume a gaussian profile: \\
+By choosing a column density such that $\tau$~$\gg$~1 at the line center, the line will therefore saturate, the temperature at the line center will become constant, and will result in a non-negligible line broadening (see Eq. \ref{eq:tbv}). \\ Figure \ref{fig:coopacity} presents the modelled line profiles of the $^{12}$CO molecule for transitions 1 $\rightarrow$ 0 and 2 $\rightarrow$ 1 at $T_{ex}$ = 20 K, FWHM = 1 km~s$^{-1}$, $\tau$ = 10 and $\tau$ = 0.5 at the line center, assuming a gaussian profile: \\

 where $\varv_{0}$ is the velocity in the local standard of rest (V$_{LSR}$), $\sigma$(km/s)~=~$\Delta \varv$ (km/s)/(2$\sqrt{2\ln2}$), where $\Delta \varv$ is the FWHM.
 Using Eq. \ref{eq:tbv} we get $T_b$~=~16.5~K for the 1 $\rightarrow$ 0 transition and $T_b$~=~14.8~K for the 2 $\rightarrow$ 1 transition.
 Note that in LTE, $T_{ex}$ = $T_{k}$, then in the RJ limit with $\tau$ $\gg$ 1, $T_{b}$ $\approx$ $T_{k}$ - $T_{CMB}$.
 Therefore T$_{b}$ measured at the peak (Fig. \ref{fig:coopacity}) gives a direct measure of T$_{k}$.
 In this case, at 115 GHz, $h\nu/kT$ $\ll$ 1, but not at 230 GHz, and $T_{ex}$ = $T_{k}$=16.7+2.73 $\approx$ 20 K, which is consistent with the value given as an input for the model.
-We can see that for low opacity the profile follows a Gaussian profile, and increasing the opacity tends to saturate the line profile, deviating from a Gaussian one.
+We can see that for low opacity the profile follows a Gaussian profile, and increasing the opacity tends to saturate the line profile, deviating from a Gaussian one. \\ The CASSIS software (\url{https://cassis.irap.omp.eu/}) developed at IRAP/France \citep{Vastel2015} for quick line identification with access to spectroscopic and collisional databases and modelling in LTE and non-LTE uses the same formalism as explained above and can be exploited to better understand radiative transfer modelling.

 In the LTE regime, proper estimation of $T_{ex}$ requires the observation of multiple transitions (many upper energy levels covering at least the temperature range of the observed source) coupled with modelling of the statistical equilibrium and radiative transfer.
 The gas excitation temperature varies between the background radiation temperature ($T_{CMB}$ when no background is present) at low density and the gas kinetic temperature at high density.
 At low densities, collisions are not the dominant excitation mechanisms and $T_{ex}$ is in equilibrium with the radiation temperature.
 It can be demonstrated from Eq. \ref{eq:pop-eq}, combined with Eq. \ref{eq:boltz} and Eq. \ref{eq:planck} with $B_{\nu}(T_{CMB})$.
 At high densities, collisions dominate in setting the level population and T$_{ex}$ is equal to the gas kinetic temperature of the dominant collisional partner.
 It can be demonstrated from Eq. \ref{eq:pop}, neglecting the radiative terms: